srikanth20k/creditcard_defaulters/README.md

 Target Label:
 Whether a person shall default in the credit card payment or not.
 9.	default payment next month:  Yes = 1, No = 0.
-Apart from training files, we also require a "schema" file from the client, which contains all the relevant information about the training files such as:
-Name of the files, Length of Date value in FileName, Length of Time value in FileName, Number of Columns, Name of the Columns, and their datatype.